carbon-tracker-initiative/ag-verification-dashboard/USER_GUIDE.md

 **Higher forward-looking rate** = More future-oriented strategic disclosures

+Cross-company analytics surface both the average present-day rate and the average forward-looking rate, making it easy to see whether disclosure portfolios emphasize current progress or future commitments.

 #### 3. Narrative Balance Rate

 **What it measures:** Percentage of snippets presenting balanced perspectives.